sam-schmitz/sam-schmitz.github.io/README.md

-# Tic-Tac-Toe
+# sam-schmitz.github.io
-This file contains both the source code and the app code for a tic-tac-toe game.
-This game was made using react.js following a tutorial made by the team reponsible for react's development.
-The app code is located in the branch gh-pages and the source code is in the master branch.
+This repository is for the app and source code for my portfolio.
+The source code is located in the master branch and the app code is found in the gh-pages branch.
-The app can be viewed at: https://sam-schmitz.github.io/Tic-Tac-Toe/
+The app can be viewed at https://sam-schmitz.github.io